grafana/grafana/docs/sources/alerting/alerting-rules/create-data-source-managed-rule.md

 # Configure data source-managed alert rules

 Data source-managed alert rules can only be created using Grafana Mimir or Grafana Loki data sources.
-They are one of the two [alert rule types](ref:alert-rules) supported in Grafana.

-Data source-managed alert rules are stored within the data source.
+The rules are stored within the data source.
 In a distributed architecture, they can scale horizontally to provide high-availability.
+For more details, refer to [alert rule types](ref:alert-rules).

 We recommend using [Grafana-managed alert rules](ref:configure-grafana-managed-rules) whenever possible and opting for data source-managed alert rules when scaling your alerting setup is necessary.

+{{< docs/shared lookup="alerts/note-prometheus-ds-rules.md" source="grafana" version="<GRAFANA_VERSION>" >}}

 To create or edit data source-managed alert rules, follow these instructions.